 Measles, also known as rubeola, is a viral illness.
 It's characterized by a distinct rash and a fever.
 Measles is very contagious.
 It is usually spread through direct contact with droplets from coughs or sneezes from a person with measles.
 Although not as common, it can be spread by droplets in the air.
 The symptoms of measles occur about 8 to 12 days after coming in contact with a person with the virus.

-The measles usually begin with flu-like symptoms.
-However, each person may experience symptoms differently.
+Measles usually begin with cold like symptoms.
 Symptoms may include:

-In most cases, 3 to 4 days into the course of the disease, tiny white spots appear on the inside of the mouth.
-Within another few days, a red rash appears, covering the whole body.
-Once this rash appears, the fever may get much worse.
+Within another few days, a red rash appears.
+It usually starts on the face and then spreads to the rest of the body.
+Once the rash appears, the fever may get muchhigher.
 This rash fades after 4 to 7 days as symptoms subside.

 The symptoms of measles may look like other medical conditions.
-Always consult your doctor for a diagnosis.
+Always consult your health care provider for a diagnosis.

 Your opinion or preference

-Measles, mumps, and rubella (MMR) is a childhood vaccination against measles, mumps, and rubella.
 People who have had the measles are immune for life.
-However, if you work at an educational institute, or a health care setting, or are planning international travel, you may want to be vaccinated to boost your immunity.
-As there has been nearly no measles circulating in the United States, immunity in most adults has waned.
+However, if you work in education, or health care, or are planning international travel, you may want to be vaccinated to boost your immunity.

 Call your child's health care provider right away if you suspect measles.
 Get emergency care if your child has: